nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/pages/my.md

 ### The collection API Rules

-In the API Rules panel you can set permissions to perform the "CRUD" operations: Create / Read / Update / Delete and List/Search operation.
+In the API Rules panel you can set permissions to perform  **CRUD** operations: Create / Read / Update / Delete and List/Search operation.

 This panel is important in the app security.
 You can enforce security on the data by correctly setting those API rules.